Table of Contents

 After the status is created, return to the Billing Default and select it as the Delinquency Account Status.

-This is a stronger step than slowing down the subscriber’s connection.
-It is usually used as a final escalation when reminders, late fees, and reduced speeds have not led to payment.
+In this scenario, delinquent accounts move into a status that removes service and prevents future billing for service the subscriber will not receive.
+This is a stronger step than slowing down the connection, and is usually used as a final escalation when reminders, late fees, and reduced speeds have not led to payment.

 Frequently Asked Questions